-As you start this week—and this year… may you reflect.
-Post-eggnog, it’s easy to want to speed forward with gusto, packing up the ornaments until next year and juice-cleansing your system from all the holiday indulgence.
+As you end this new year and move on to the next, take a bit of time to review, to contemplate, to meditate.
+Post-eggnog, it’s easy to want to speed forward with gusto, pack up the ornaments until next year, and juice-cleanse your system from all the holiday indulgence.

-But ease your foot onto the brake for the next few days, and gift yourself the space and freedom to reflect on the past twelve months.
+But ease your foot onto the brake just for a few days, and gift yourself the space and freedom to reflect on the past year.

-I’m all about starting a new year fresh, making a few goals, finding that one special word, and cleaning out the cobwebs from the corners.
+I’m all about starting a new year fresh, making a few goals, finding that one special word, or whatever helps you clean out the cobwebs from the corners.
 But all that stuff is much more meaningful when you look behind you at the bends in your road.

 Whether you’re headed to a party or headed to the living room with a bowl of popcorn, New Year’s Eve is a great day for reflection.
 A whole year has passed since the last one.
 You’re a year older.
 Are you a year wiser?